Trump's tax revelation could tarnish image that fueled rise

 Trump’s tax revelation could tarnish image that fueled riseNew

-WASHINGTON (AP) — The bombshell revelations that President Donald Trump paid just $750 in federal income taxes the year he ran for office and paid no income taxes at all in many others threaten to undercut a pillar of his appeal among blue-collar voters and provide a new opening for his Democratic rival just two days before the first presidential debate.
+WASHINGTON (AP) — The bombshell revelations that President Donald Trump paid just $750 in federal income taxes the year he ran for office and paid no income taxes at all in many others threaten to undercut a pillar of his appeal among blue-collar voters.
+It also provided a new opening for his Democratic rival just two days before the first presidential debate.
 Trump has worked for decades to build an image of himself as a hugely successful business mogul.
 But The New York Times on Sunday revealed that he paid just $750 in federal income taxes in 2016 and 2017 and paid no income taxes in 10 of the previous 15 years.